maarten-pennings/303WIFILC01/3-flash/readme.md

 ![programming adapter](programming-adapter.png)

-and an official board
+A render of the board ...

 ![programming adapter board](FTDI-ESP-front.png)

-but I can't wait that long, so I hand soldered one.
+... but I can't wait that long, so I hand soldered one.

 ![programming adapter board](FTDI-ESP-front.jpg)